11bio/examples/README.md

-# 11B.io API Examples
+# 11B SPOT API Examples

-This repository contains examples of 11B.io REST API usage.
+This repository contains examples of 11B SPOT REST API usage.
 It was designed to provide instant responses without a need to refresh data after placing order requests or subscribing to websocket.

 In order to use it, you will need to register an account at https://demo.11b.io, save account, url and generate and save api key.